intothev01d/intothev01d.github.io/resume.md

 *May 2015 - current*

 - Consulted clients and helped to design and implement features in their front-end applications
-- Developed a healthcare engagement web application using React.js, Flux, Webpack, and SASS
+- Developed a healthcare engagement web application using React.js, Flux, Webpack, and Sass
-- Developed a web application for searching and reviewing healthcare providers using Angular.js, CoffeeScript, Jade and SASS
+- Developed a web application for searching and reviewing healthcare providers using Angular.js, CoffeeScript, Jade and Sass

 **Software Engineer 1 - MedHost - Franklin, TN**
 *May 2014 - May 2015*